evmorov/rack-crud-example/README.md

 - Unlimited space for improvements
 - Keep in mind that code organization isn't good and there can be problems if you try to add more functionality

+You can look at the app in action [here](https://github.com/evmorov/rack-crud-example/blob/master/rack-crud-example.gif).

 ## How to start

 1. Clone